Loreck-SWGOH/SWGOH-Mod-Squad/README.md

 ## Working with the Database

-Your Flask server interacts with a PostgreSQL database called `amazon` behind the scene.
+Your Flask server interacts with a PostgreSQL database called `mod_squad` behind the scene.
 As part of the installation procedure above, this database has been created automatically for you.
-You can access the database directly by running the command `psql amazon` in your VM.
+You can access the database directly by running the command `psql mod_squae` in your VM.

 For debugging, you can access the database while the Flask server is running.
 We recommend you open a second container shell to run `psql